Dawn Shadforth: Early work

-Music video
+Music videos

 In 1996, Shadforth directed a music video for the track "Hush" by Kurtis Mantronik.
 The video was filmed in Brooklyn in New York City and Sheffield.
 It features cameos by Todd Terry, Róisín Murphy, Jason Buckle from the band Relaxed Muscle and DJ Winston Hazel amongst others.
 In 1997, Shadforth's music video for Sheffield band All Seeing I's single "Beat Goes On" won for Best Dance Video at the 1998 Muzik Video Awards and for Best New Director and Best Editing at the 1999 CAD Awards.

-In 2000 Shadforth directed a video for Garbage’s "Special" featuring the band dog fighting in futuristic aircraft in the skies above a barren desert planet.
+In 1999, she directed a video for Garbage’s "Special" featuring the band dog fighting in futuristic aircraft in the skies above a barren desert planet.
 The video was awarded Visionary Video at the VH1/Vogue Fashion Awards.

 In 2001, Shadforth made the Kylie Minogue video "Can't Get You Out of My Head".
-The video features Minogue in a computer generated futuristic city, arriving in a space-age car, seductively and rhythmically shifting the gearstick as she drives, before eventually dancing in a clipped pulsating style in front of a group of male dancers all wearing red plastic headgear.
-The video is well known for its tight choreography as well as for featuring Minogue in a deceptively revealing white costume with a plunging neckline and wide open front.
-The video was quickly picked up by many music video channels and is credited with making the song a number one hit worldwide.
-The exposure from the video quickly made Shadforth a "must have" director, and the film has been widely mimicked and parodied.

-She also directed the award-winning promo film for "The Importance of Being Idle", the acclaimed second single from 2005's comeback album by Oasis, Don't Believe the Truth.
-The film was a clever pastiche of 1960s black and white kitchen sink drama films, featuring a parade of high-kicking undertakers, led by the Welsh actor Rhys Ifans.
-(The name of the undertaking firm featured in the video is 'Shadforth and Sons').
-The band themselves praised the video, and it was said by critics at the time to be the best video Oasis had ever made.
-It went on to win the award for Best Video of 2005 at the NME Awards in early 2006, and the song itself went to Number 1.
+In 2005 she directed the award-winning promo film for "The Importance of Being Idle", the acclaimed second single from the 2005 Oasis album Don't Believe the Truth.
+A pastiche of 1960s kitchen sink drama films, it starred Rhys Ifans.

-In 2016, "Lights" by Hurts following a drunkenly amorous Theo Hutchcroft through the ups and downs of a night on the tiles and featuring intricate dance routines, and "Old Skool" by Metronomy featuring Sharon Horgan as a twitchy, alien 70's housewife, both directed by Dawn, were nominated for 6 awards collectively at the UKMVA's.
+In 2016 she directed videos for the single "Lights" by Hurts, and "Old Skool" by Metronomy, featuring Sharon Horgan, which were nominated for six awards collectively at the UKMVA's.
 "Lights" by Hurts also won Dawn a special achievement award at the 2015 1:4 Awards.